ENG-AHMED-ALMQTARY/TICKETING-SYSTEM/PROJECT_DOCUMENTATION.md

 The **Smart Product Ticketing & Market Oversight System** is an enterprise-grade web application designed to monitor market irregularities (price manipulation, product shortages, damaged goods) and facilitate issue resolution between consumers, retailers, and technicians.

-It features a role-based architecture, a persistent AI assistant that bridges unauthenticated and authenticated sessions, and a fully dynamic analytics engine.
+It features a role-based architecture, a persistent AI assistant that bridges unauthenticated and authenticated sessions, and a fully dynamic analytics engine with export capabilities.

 ---